mdnurakmal/kubernetes-cluster-vagrant-virtualbox/README.md

 vagrant destroy
 ```
 # Learning objective
-* How to use vagrant hands-on (Create vagrant file, command to run varant etc)
+* How to use vagrant hands-on (Create vagrant file, command to run varant, provision vm resources etc)

 # Learning Points
 * Use vagrant to setup local development environment